 Main file name: the name of your main file in the .neek format.

-In order to open the existed project, you need to click on the "Open project" button as shown below:
+In order to open the existing project, you need to click on the "Open project" button as shown below:

 After you have clicked on the button, you should specify your project folder on your computer and click the "Select folder" button as follows: